 Pros:

-- Low Maintenance: Once installed, they require little maintenance beyond occasional cleaning.
+- Low Maintenance: Requires little upkeep beyond occasional cleaning.

 Cons: